8 Tips For Keeping Yourself and Your Money Secure

 Google, Facebook, and other service providers provide the ability to connect to third-party apps and services via your Google or Facebook credentials.
 We won’t get into the technical details here, but that can mean that these third-party apps have access to some of your Facebook or Google data, depending on their permissions.
 You should periodically review these permissions to make sure you still want these third-party apps to have access and clear out the ones you don’t use anymore.
 For Google accounts start here: https://myaccount.google.com/security-checkup and for Facebook here: https://www.facebook.com/privacy/checkup/

 5. Patch and update your devices regularly.

-A study a few years ago compared the security practices average Americans thought were most important with the practices deemed most important by security experts.
-There was agreement on good password practices but the #1 practice for experts wasn’t anywhere to be found on the average person’s list was installing updates.
-Whether it’s your mobile phone, your iPad, laptop, or desktop, promptly installing patches and updates is important.
+A study a few years ago compared the security practices average Americans thought were most important to the practices deemed most important by security experts.
+There was agreement on good password practices but #1 for experts wasn’t anywhere to be found on the average person’s list.
+Whether it’s your mobile phone, your iPad, laptop, or desktop, promptly installing updates and patches is important.
 Those updates are fixing weaknesses that are now public knowledge.
 Update, update, update.

 6. Watch out for tax scams in the months leading up to April 15th and other tax filing deadlines.

 We’ve written about this before but it bears repeating.
 File early if you can and be extra wary of any calls, emails, or letters from the “IRS” demanding immediate payment or else.

 7. Back up important photos, files and documents.